Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Linear quantum gravity

-In this case we have 20 polarization states, amongst which two of them are physical (transverse traceless positive frequency mode).
+In this case, we have $10$ polarization states for $a$ modes and $10$ polarization states for $b$ modes, amongst which two of them are physical (transverse traceless positive frequency mode).
 These modes can be defined by: There are two type of un-physical states.
 The first type is the usual mode, which appear due to the gauge invariance of the field equation.
 These un-physical positive frequency modes are: four of which have negative norms.
-The others un-physical states are due to the Krein space quantization with negative frequency mode: Among these un-physical states exist the polarization modes with the positive norms.
-For scalar fields, the auxiliary negative frequency states have negative norms as well.
-For the tensor field the auxiliary states have the either negative or positive norms.
-Let us insist here that the Krein procedure allows us to avoid the pathological large-distance behaviour of the graviton propagator and preserve the de Sitter invariant.
+The other un-physical states are due to the Krein space quantization with negative frequency mode: Let us insist here that the Krein procedure allows us to avoid the pathological large-distance behaviour of the graviton propagator and preserves the de Sitter invariant.